agile-ts/documentation/docs/Interfaces.md

 ## `GroupConfig`

-This is the `GroupConfig` Interface, and it is used as configuration object in the creation of Groups.
+The `GroupConfigInterface` is used as configuration object in the creation of `Groups`.
-Here is a Typescript Interface of the Object for quick reference, however each property will be explained in more detail below.
+Here is a Typescript Interface for quick reference, however each property will be explained in more detail below.
 ```ts
 export interface GroupConfigInterface {